yujia-l/yujia-l.github.io/_pages/about.md

 In my PhD, I aim to explore how **metamaterial** can serve as interfaces that allow **AI** to assist humans in real-world applications, especially in **education** scenarios.

 Before joining CMU, I got both undergraduate and master's degree at Tsinghua University, with a background in Electrical Engineering and Computer Science (EECS), Mechanical Engineering, and Product Design.
-My previous research focused on <u>human-AI interaction</u>, <u>prototype engineering</u>, and their intersection.

 View my [CV](https://yujia-l.github.io/pdfs/CV.pdf).